-Most Will clients that I advise do not appoint Neves as Executors in their Wills.
+Most Will clients that we advise do not appoint Neves as Executors in their Wills.
 This is particularly true where a client has trusted family members or friends who could act.
-If this is the case, the usual advice I give is that the friend or family members could choose to seek legal advice if they wished, but appointing a professional Executor may incur an unnecessary cost on behalf of the estate.
+If this is the case, the usual advice we give is that the friend or family members could choose to seek legal advice if they wished, but appointing a professional Executor may incur an unnecessary cost on behalf of the estate.
 Most clients would prefer to avoid this if they can.

 Executors are the people who have responsibility for correctly sorting out our assets and liabilities when we die, and ensuring beneficiaries inherit in accordance with our Wills.